 SWKS COVID-19 UPDATE Area sees few new cases

-Finney County added one new positive confirmed COVID-19 cases with an overall total of 6,108 as of Monday, with a decrease to 19 active positive cases being monitored.
+Finney County added zero new positive confirmed COVID-19 cases with an overall total of 6,108 as of Wednesday, with a decrease to 15 active positive cases being monitored.

-Of the Finney County cases, there are no individuals currently hospitalized as of Monday, and there has been a total to 50 deaths.
-A total of 11,948 cases have tested negative for COVID-19.
-There are four cases pending as of Monday.
+Of the Finney County cases, there are no individuals currently hospitalized as of Wednesday, and there has been a total to 50 deaths.
+A total of 11,977 cases have tested negative for COVID-19.
+There are 10 cases pending as of Wednesday.
 The positivity rate for this week has decreased to three percent.

 At this time, vaccinations at the Finney County site are only for those who live or work in Finney County, according to the Finney County Health Department.
 The FCHD has set up an online COVID-19 Resource Hub for Finney County at: